 Under the fiduciary service, Mesirow Financial assumes discretion for the selection and monitoring of a plan’s investment options, and acknowledges that it is a fiduciary to the plan.

 Guidance issued by the Department of Labor under ERISA says that if advisors recommend the investment line-up for the plan, they could be considered to have given investment advice to the plan fiduciaries, “which would mean that they have become a fiduciary to the plan,” the white paper states.
-“In that case, the financial advisor would be
+“In that case, the financial advisor would be subject to the fiduciary obligations of ERISA, as well as its prohibited transaction rules.
+The latter could adversely impact how the financial advisor (and his firm) gets paid and violate policies of the advisor’s broker-dealer and provisions of the broker-dealer’s liability insurance.”

 In serving their plan sponsor clients, the white paper says that advisors “may feel they have little choice but to give the advice the client is requesting if they want to preserve the client relationship.”